coreeng/core-platform-docs/content/app/new-app.md

 The Core Platform with a single command will configure:

 * A new repository
-* A template application demonstrating full continous delivery:
+* A template application demonstrating full continuous delivery:
   * Versioning
   * Functional testing
   * Non-functional testing